ajricks4/lending-club/README.md

 -  Home ownership: (Categorical) Indicates whether a borrower owns a home, is paying off a mortgage, rents or has some other living situation
 -  Address state: (Categorical) Indicates state the borrower is applying from
 -  Earliest credit line: (Numerical) The earliest year the borrower had a credit line
--  Negative activity: (Numerical) Combination of counts of public record bankruptics and other credit adverse events
+-  Negative activity: (Numerical) Combination of counts of public record bankruptcies and other credit adverse events
 -  Inquiries within the last 6 months: (Numerical) Count of times borrower's credit report was inquired upon within the last 6 months
 -  Delinquencies within the last 6 months: (Numerical) Count of delinquencies within the last 6 months
 -  Verified: (Categorical) Indicates whether the borrower's credit information was Verified, Source Verified, or Not Verified